Using the Dyne Test to Measure Polymer Surface Energy

 This paper is specifically directed at extruded film and extrusion coated paperboard.
 However, the technique should be transferable to many other materials as well.
 It is critical that the test fluid does not alter the surface properties of the substrate.
 For example, if the test fluid permeates a fibre substrate (such as paper) and causes swelling, results will indicate unrealistically easy wetting.
 A chemical reaction between the test fluid and the substrate invalidates results altogether.

 To ensure replicability of this test, material preparation and test technique must be standardized.
 ASTM Std.
-D6182 documents suggested conditioning methods.
+D6183 documents suggested conditioning methods.
 Unfortunately, this standard is untenable for treated film testing; conditioning times range from 24 to 96 hours.
 Such rigorous controls may be of value for R & D, but for normal QC testing, much shorter conditioning times should be used.
-Standardization of ambient, substrate, and test solution temperatures is critical, as is inspection methodology.
-Have one trainer instruct all testers to minimize variability.
-Relative humidity should not be excessive; higher RH tends to increase data variability.
-Finally, the elapsed time between extrusion or coating to test (or from test to printing, etc.) must be controlled.

-The constituents of these solutions are classified as hazardous materials.
+IMPORTANT SAFETY NOTICE: The constituents of these test solutions are classified as hazardous materials.
 Avoid contact with skin.
 Perform tests with adequate ventilation.
 Pregnant women should not perform this test.
 Avoid contact with eyes; safety goggles are recommended.
-Otherwise, toxic effects should be negligible at the low exposure levels required for this test.
-For further information, refer to MSDS or call Diversified Enterprises at 800-833-4644 or (603) 543-0038.
+For further information, refer to product SDS or call Diversified Enterprises at 800-833-4644 or (603) 543-0038.

-For the results of this test to be meaningful, the following four points are absolutely essential and must be followed:
+For the results of this test to be meaningful, the following five points are absolutely essential and must be followed: